AntoineRondelet/uxss-vulnerabilities-research/README.md

 window.setTimeout('alert("Blocking"); document.location.protocol = "http:"; var frame = document.getElementsByTagName("iframe")[0]; var bodyTarget = frame.contentDocument.getElementsByTagName("body")[0]; document.getElementById("savedValue").innerHTML = bodyTarget.innerHTML', 400);
 ```

+- To explore: if we enter: `data:text/html,<script>alert("test")</script>`, then this code is executed in the browser.
+See what we can do with it (access some sensitive data ? escape from sandbox ?
+Read some data on other tabs ?
+Create a tab using this script and read data in it ?
+Embed a page and execute malicious code ?) **--> TODO**

+- Impossible to reproduce: https://www.brokenbrowser.com/sop-bypass-uxss-stealing-credentials-pretty-fast/ :x:

 ### Bonus : If no vulnerabilities found, inject a vulnerable plugin and proceed to UXSS attack.
 (Usable in the real world through phishing)